Estimation of a Likelihood Ratio Ordered Family of Distributions: Simulation study

-The results of the simulations are displayed in Figure~\ref{Fig:Simple_Score}.
+The results of the simulations are displayed in Figure~\ref{Fig:Gamma_SS}.
 A first observation is that the performance of all three estimators decreases towards the boundary points of $\mathfrak{X}$, and this effect is more pronounced for the two order constrained estimators.
 This is a known phenomenon from shape constrained inference.
 However, in the interior of $\mathfrak{X}$, taking the stochastic ordering into account pays off.

-The second column of plots in Figure~\ref{Fig:Simple_Score} shows the relative change in score when estimating the family of distributions with a likelihood ratio ordering constraint instead of the usual stochastic order constraint.
+The second row of plots in Figure~\ref{Fig:Gamma_SS} shows the relative change in score when estimating the family of distributions with a likelihood ratio order constraint instead of the usual stochastic order constraint.
 It is observed that the improvement in score becomes larger and occurs on a wider sub-interval of $\mathfrak{X}$ as $\ell_o$ and $n$ increase.
 Only towards the boundary, the usual stochastic order seems to have better performance.